Pageboy/notes/docs/Articles/An Introduction to Photoshop.md

 > [!tip]
 > This tutorial is designed to show how to use layers, subject selection, masking and adding text.

-We need these 2 files first (get these from Moodle) or from here:
+We need these 2 files - get them from here:

 ![download and unzip](../media/photoshopfiles/einstein-on-the-beach.zip)